 I’m an internet linguist: I analyze the language of the internet, for the people of the internet.

-I’m the author of the New York Times bestselling Because Internet: Understanding the New Rules of Language, a pop linguistics book about internet language which is now available in paperback!
+I’m the author of the New York Times bestselling Because Internet: Understanding the New Rules of Language, a pop linguistics book about internet language which has been translated into Spanish, Chinese, Japanese, and Korean.
 See reviews and other media about Because Internet here or a longer description and online ordering links here.
-If you want to make sure you don’t miss any places where I might be doing future Because Internet events, you can sign up for my monthly email newsletter.
+If you want to make sure you don’t miss any future book or podcast news, you can sign up for my infrequent email newsletter.

-Notable internet linguistics topics I’ve written or spoken about include:
+Notable linguistics topics I’ve written or spoken about include:

 - How Can You Appreciate 23rd-Century English?
 Look Back 200 Years (New York Times Op-Eds From the Future)